Amanda Leveille: Premier Hockey Federation

 Leveille was drafted 12th overall in the 2015 NWHL draft by the Buffalo Beauts.
 On 28 April 2016, Leveille signed a one-year, $15,000 contract with the Beauts for the 2016–17 season.
 She was the first draft pick to sign a contract in league history.

 Leveille won the 2017 Isobel Cup with the Buffalo Beauts.
 Leveille was one of the team captains at the 3rd NWHL All-Star Game during the 2017–18 season.
 By season's end, she was recognized as the 2018 NWHL Goaltender of the Year.

 On 18 June 2018, Leveille signed with the Minnesota Whitecaps for their first season in the PHF.
 She was the first player to sign with the new franchise.
 In her first year with the Whitecaps, Leveille won the Isobel Cup for the second time.

-In the 2019-20 season, Leveille would again be named to the NWHL All-Star Game, and finished as runner-up for Goaltender for Year.
+In the 2019–20 season, Leveille would again be named to the NWHL All-Star Game, and finished as runner-up for Goaltender of the Year.
 She finished the season with the most minutes played and the most saves made of any goalie.
 The Whitecaps would make the Isobel Cup finals, marking the 4th year in a row that she has played in the finals.
+She would win her second Goaltender of the Year award after the 2020–21 season.

+Professional Women's Hockey League

+Leveille was drafted in the 11th round of the 2023 PWHL Draft by Minnesota.
+She won the Walter Cup in the league's inaugural season.

+On 23 July 2024, Leveille announced her retirement from professional hockey.

 International

-Leveille has participated in Team Canada's U22 development team, but has yet to play for the senior team.
+Leveille has participated in Team Canada's U22 development team, but never played for the senior team.